-Donna didn’t always have an easy life.
-When she was six years old, she had a serious hip injury and had to wear a brace for three and one-half years.
+Donna didn’t always have a comfortable life.
+When she was six years old, she had a severe hip injury and had to wear a brace for three and one-half years.
 I remember it well.
 Donna had to put her leg down through two heavy metal pieces attached to a not so nice looking shoe.
-The top of the brace went part way around the side of her hip.
-She had to keep the brace on from the time she got out of bed until it was time for dreamland again.
+The top of the brace went partway around the side of her hip.
+She had to keep the pair on from the time she got out of bed until it was time for dreamland again.
 Dad had to carry her to bed each and every night.
-My younger sister would cry because the brace was so heavy for such a tiny girl to have to maneuver for several hours a day.
+My younger sister would cry because the brace was so bulky for such a tiny girl to have to maneuver for several hours a day.
 But she persevered and for the most part, was her happy-go-lucky self.
-I was thirteen when she wore her brace, and remembered how sad I felt for this precious sister of mine.
+I was thirteen when she wore her brace and remembered how sad I felt for this precious sister of mine.

 My sister married and had two sons.
 She also had several stepchildren who called her Mom, although they did not live with her.
 There is a lot I could write about in this part of my story, but out of respect for my sister’s late husband and sons, I will just say that once again, she persevered.

 Donna lived back a dirt lane, very close to our parent’s home.
 When our father became very ill, she was there.
 In fact, she was there every day, and for that, I will always be grateful.
 Dad’s passing was hard on all of us, especially Donna.